rackspace-cookbooks/rackspace_users/README.md

   }
 }
 ```
 If there is no `sudo` section, a sudo entry will not be added for that user.
-Sudo creation can be controlled even further by again using tags.
-If the `sudo` section has a `node_tags` sub section then that will be compared against the tags the node declares.
-If no common tags are found then a sudo entry will not be added.
+Sudo creation can be controlled even further by again using the `node_groups` mechanism.
+If the `sudo` section has a `node_groups` sub section then that will be compared against the `node_groups` the node declares.
+If no common items are found then a sudo entry will not be added.
 For example:
 ```
 {
   "id": "users",
   "newuser": {
     "sudo": {
-      "node_tags": ["web","admin"]
+      "node_groups": ["web","admin"]
     }
   }
 }
 ```
-Also note that if the user doesn't declare any tags under the sudo section then it is assumed that it has sudo on all nodes.
+Also note that if the user doesn't declare `node_groups` under the sudo section then it is assumed that it has sudo on all nodes.

 #### Using a different data bag
 You can point to a different data bag and item by overwriting the corresponding attributes in the consuming cookbook, for example: